 Questions, Urgent Needs and Emergencies

-JVC Staff will have a designated office space during Orientation should any concerns or urgent needs arise.
-We will announce this information throughout our retreat announcements which happen periodically throughout the day.
+JVC Staff can be contacted during Orientation should any concerns or urgent needs arise.
 After hours, there will be a staff member on call for any emergency concerns.

 Each placement site varies in the level of training required for the Jesuit Volunteer to perform their day-to-day responsibilities.
 In instances where training is mandatory due to the laws in that state, there may be additional certifications, online courses or proficiency exams that you would complete prior to or upon arrival to your city of service.